 Google is the go-to search engine

-With over 85% of market share, Google is undoubtedly the most popular search engine on the planet.
-When a person is in need of a product or local services, Google is often their first place to look.
-With such widespread usage, it's highly likely that potential customers will stumble across a business's Google Review rating while researching their options.
-A Google Review rating sits directly below the business' name, turning it into a virtual storefront, offering a glimpse into the experiences of previous customers.
+When a person needs a product or local services, Google is often their first place to look.
+With such widespread usage, potential customers will likely stumble across a business's Google review rating while researching their options.

 Try it!
 Type 'local plumber near me' into Google and watch those stars stick out like a sore thumb.

-Google Maps leverages your Google Reviews
+Google Maps leverages your Google reviews

 As a natural result of increased reviews, your reach further extends into this network as well.
 It's like having your reputation right on the map!